gerald-scharitzer/unit-measure/README.md

 First, I used the library [`forallpeople`](https://github.com/connorferster/forallpeople), but that ran into [issues with large scales](https://github.com/connorferster/forallpeople/issues/27) like megatonnes and gigatonnes.

-Based on my [objectives](#objective) I decided to create a new library that does exactly that and does not deal with quantities (yet).
+Based on my [objectives](#objectives) I decided to create a new library that does exactly that and does not deal with quantities (yet).

 # Limits

 Some types of objects like `int` and `float` cannot be mapped to units, because that would create error-prone states.

+Not all accepted SI units are implemented.

 # Get Started